haberda/Periodic-lights/README.md

 ## This code acts on a list of lights to primarily do two things:

 1) Gradually change the brightness level and the color temperature of the lights from the start to end time ONLY if the lights are currently on
-2) When a light in the list is turned on and its brightness is not equal to the current level it immediately changes the settings to match other lights
+2) When a light in the list is turned on and its brightness is not equal to the current level it immediately changes the settings to match other lights (if watch_light_state is True)

 What makes this code different than others (namely custom component Circadian Lighting or Flux component) is the implementation of change thresholds; so if someone manually adjusts a light outside of the threshold range the code will skip that light.